circleci/circleci-docs/jekyll/_cci2/using-arm.md

   let us know.
 * In server 3.x, Arm resources are only available when using the EC2 provider for VM service.
 This is because there are no Arm instances available in GCP.
-* CircleCI does not currently support ARM with our Docker executor.
-If you would like to follow updates on this functionality, please refer to the following Canny post: [Support ARM resource class on Docker executor](https://circleci.canny.io/cloud-feature-requests/p/support-arm-resource-class-on-docker-executor).

 ### M1 Mac Support
 {: #m1-mac-support }